Back to Blog

 Transformer-based language models collapse two fundamentally different things into one shared space: system prompts (the developer's instructions) and user input (the attacker's surface).

-When John Backus received the Turing Award in 1978, he called this the "von Neumann bottleneck" — a fundamental architectural limit.
-We now face the linguistic von Neumann bottleneck.
-Not a bandwidth problem.
-A security problem.
+When John Backus received the Turing Award in 1978, he called this the "von Neumann bottleneck," a fundamental architectural limit.
+What we face now is the linguistic von Neumann bottleneck.
+This time it is not a bandwidth problem.
+It is a security problem.

 You Cannot Fix This With Better Training